juju/docs/src/en/tutorial-k8s-aws.md

 The following criteria are assumed:

- - that you're using Ubuntu 18.04 LTS
+ - You're using Ubuntu 18.04 LTS.
- - that Juju (stable snap channel) is installed.
+ - Juju (stable snap channel) is installed.
 See the [Installing Juju][install] page.
- - that a credential for the 'aws' cloud has been added to Juju.
+ - A credential for the 'aws' cloud has been added to Juju.
 See the [Using Amazon AWS with Juju][clouds-aws] page.
- - sufficient permissions assigned to the above credential for 'aws-integrator' to perform its operations (see
-   [Permissions Requirements][github-aws-integrator-permissions]; this tutorial assigns the IAM security policy of 'AdministratorAccess').
+ - Sufficient permissions are assigned to the above credential in order for 'aws-integrator' to perform operations (see [Permissions Requirements][github-aws-integrator-permissions]; this tutorial assigns the IAM security policy of 'AdministratorAccess').